hypertelia/hypertelia.github.io/_posts/2022-06-16-riders-lens.md

 I'm hoping to be successful in my application and be able to take advantage of the storytelling mentorship workshop so as to work on developing a cohesive voice for projects within my portfolio.

-Below are a fairly ad hoc selection of photographs from a variety of cycling adventures I've experienced, both local and further afield.
+Below are a varied and fairly ad hoc selection of photographs from a variety of cycling adventures I've experienced in recent years, both local and further afield.

 ![kid with wooden bike](/img/riderslens/1.jpg)
 ![man carrying chairs on his head](/img/riderslens/3.jpg)